 · By Whitney Hunt

-The Charleston Dirty Birds are a member of the Atlantic League of Professional Baseball, which celebrated its 25th anniversary season in 2023.
-The Atlantic League is Major League Baseball’s first Professional Partner League, a player gateway to the major leagues and a leader in baseball innovation.
-The ALPB has sent more than 1,200 players to MLB organizations while drawing more than 45 million fans to its family-friendly ballparks through its 25-year history.
+The Charleston Dirty Birds are a member of the Atlantic League of Professional Baseball.
+Now in its 26th season, the Atlantic League is Major League Baseball’s first Professional Partner League, a player gateway to the major leagues, and a leader in baseball innovation.
+ALPB has sent over 1,200 players to MLB organizations while drawing over 46 million fans to its family-friendly ballparks throughout its 25-year history.
 Please visit www.AtlanticLeague.com.